janhohenheim/bevy_shuffle_bag/readme.md

 println!("I just picked up a {loot}!");
 ```

+No need to add any plugin, this crate only brings in a `ShuffleBag`, nothing more.
 `ShuffleBag` implements all your favorite Bevy traits like `Component`, `Resource`, `Asset`, etc., so it's really flexible.
 For example, this is how you load sound assets and then play them in a random order, ensuring that no sound effect gets played twice: